AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-53/acsd-60804-editing-customer-linked-to-deleted-company-causes-error.md

 feature: Companies, Customers, B2B
 role: Admin, Developer
 ---
-# ACSD-60804: editing a customer associated with a deleted company results in an error
+# ACSD-60804: Editing a customer associated with a deleted company results in an error

 The ACSD-60804 patch fixes the issue where editing a customer associated to a deleted company causes an error *Call to a member function getSuperUserId() on null*.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/tools/quality-patches-tool/quality-patches-tool-to-self-serve-quality-patches.md) 1.1.53 is installed.
 The patch ID is ACSD-60804.
 Please note that this issue is scheduled to be fixed in Adobe Commerce 2.4.8.